wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Impact on scientific computing and AI/ML workflows

-**TODO: Let's insert as many quotes as possible from the community**

 The packaging limitations particularly affect scientific computing and AI/ML applications where performance optimization is critical.